 To comply with State and Federal regulations, the Town of North Castle Water District No.4 is issuing an annual report describing the quality of your drinking water.
 The purpose of the report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 This report provides an overview of last year's water quality.
 Included are details of where your water comes from, what it contains, and how it compares to State standards.
-Last year, we conducted tests for over 200 contaminants.
-We detected 12 of those contaminants, and only found 1 contaminant (manganese) at a level higher than the State allows.
-As we told you at the time, our water temporarily exceeded a drinking water standard and we rectified the issue by adding approved treatment to reduce the levels at one of our source well sites.
+Last year, we tested your tap water for 100's of contaminants and only found 1 of those contaminants at a higher level than the state allows.
+As we told you at the time our water temporarily exceeded a drinking water standard and we are in the process of rectifying the situation.
+We have retained a consultant who has proposed a method of treatment and submitted a report to the County Health Department.
+Once conceptually approved, we will proceed with design and implementation.
+This report provides an overview of last year's water quality.
+Included are details of where your state standards.